 - A list of URLs where the untruthful content can be seen online;

-- Hard Copies of the webpages on which the libelous content resides;
+- Hard Copies of Web pages on which the libelous content resides;

-- If you’re a business, gather a portfolio of financial information that clearly shows a decline in business since the offensive material hit the Web.
-If you’re an individual, collect information how the material harmed your reputation and/or how it affects your ability to find employment.
+- If you’re a business, gather a portfolio of financial information that clearly shows a decline in business.
+If you’re an individual, collect information proving that the material harmed your reputation and/or how it affects your ability to find employment.

-Thanks to Section 230 of the CDA, without a court order search engines carry no legal obligation to remove anything from their indexes or information databases.
-In other words, it’s useless to go running to Google, demanding that they remove X, Y or Z from their search results.
-What you can do, however, is politely approach the webmaster of the site on which the false information appears; ask that the info be taken down.
-To avoid the hassle, nine times out of ten, webmasters will comply.
+Thanks to Section 230 of the CDA, without a court order search engines carry no legal obligation to remove material from indices or informational databases.
+In other words, demanding that Google remove X, Y or Z from its search results would prove useless and fruitless.
+What you can do, however, is politely approach the webmaster of the site on which the false information appears and ask that it be taken down.

 I Asked A Website To Remove Something.
 They Refused.
 Now What?

-- Ask if they will provide contact information so you can serve the offender with a libel notice.
-If they’ve refused your requests thus far, they’re not going to take you up on this offer.
+- Ask for the poster’s contact information so you can serve a libel notice to the individual.
+If they’ve refused your requests thus far, they’re probably not going to take you up on this offer.
 That’s OK.

-- Either act as your own representation or hire an attorney to file a civil libel action against John Doe.
-The court will then facilitate a way to obtain the defendant’s identifying information; then serve formal notice to the offender indicating that if steps are not taken to remedy the situation, further legal action will be sought.
+- Either represent yourself or hire an attorney to file a civil libel action against John Doe.
+The court will then facilitate a way to obtain the defendant’s contact information.

-- Get back in touch with the webmaster and provide them proof of the legal action you have taken thus far.
-Most webmasters really don’t want to get dragged into a legal battle that has nothing to do with them; even the most Constitution-loving of the bunch, at this stage, will usually back down and comply with your wishes.
+- Re-approach the webmaster and provide proof of the legal action.
+Many webmasters don’t want to be dragged into a legal battle that has nothing to do with them, and at this stage will remove the offending content.

-- If nothing happens, you’ll wait to have your case heard.
-If the outcome of the case is in your favor, the court will order an injunction stipulating that the libelous content must be removed.
+- If nothing happens, the next step is court.
+If a judge rules in your favor, the bench will order an injunction stipulating removal of the libelous content.

 - Once you get the injunction, head over to Google’s handy “submit a court order” form.
-Fill it out completely, then sit back and wait to receive word as to whether or not the removal action has been taken.
+Fill it out completely, then sit back and wait to receive word.

-Axiomatic is the understanding that Internet defamation is frustrating as heck — and it can ruin a business; but if you maintain a cool attitude throughout and are diligent about providing adequate proof, your Web rep will be avenged faster than you can say, “Troll!”
+Axiomatic is the understanding that Internet defamation is frustrating as heck — and it can ruin a business; but if you maintain a cool attitude throughout, and provide adequate proof of harm, you may be able to excise the offending content.